I Hear Bacon

 Ah.
 That telltale smell.
 It’s bacon.
 We know that the smell of the bacon (or doppelgänger fake-on) will enhance your eating experience, but what about the sound of it cooking?
 Does loud bacon taste better?

-Yes, if you’re a bacon lover and there’s some left sizzling in the pan.
+Yes, i) if you’re a bacon lover, and ii) there’s some left sizzling in the pan.
+Researchers find that people taste the bacon flavour more strongly if they are simultaneously listening to that signature sizzle.

 .